 Rolex official retailers

-Rolex works with official retailers rather than owning their own stores.
-There are both benefits and downsides of operating a business this way.
+Rolex works with official retailers rather than owning its own stores.
+There are both benefits and downsides to operating a business this way.
 The biggest benefit is that Rolex does not have to handle the risk and costs of owning thousands of stores around the world.
 By having retailers, you can reduce administration costs and operate your business in an easier way.
-At the same time, Rolex is giving away their margin by having a middleman (the official retailer).
+At the same time, Rolex is giving away its margin by having a middleman (the official retailer).

-If Rolex would establish their own stores, they could increase their own profit margins, but obviously, since Rolex has not gone this route, it shows they are not interested in doing this.
+If Rolex would establish its own stores, it could increase its own profit margins, but obviously, since Rolex has not gone this route, it shows they are not interested in doing this.
 At least not at the moment, but things can change in the future.